alesharik/AlesharikWebServer/AWS.md

 ```
 include 'modules/a.module'
 use 'modules/helper.js' language 'javascript' context 'global'
+//New line required!
 endpoint end { //Endpoint definition
     api { //The api config
         //Blablabla
     }
     daemons {//Create daemons
-        use a.daemon as daemon1 { //Create real dameon with name daemon1 from a.daemon config
+        use a.daemon as daemon1 { //Create real daemon with name daemon1 from a.daemon config
             name: "a",//Override properties
             hooks { //Setup hooks
                 use a.hook1